jaxolv/brazilian-e-commerce/sql/CHALLENGES.md

+These challenges can be read in English: [Leia em Português :brazil:](/sql/DESAFIOS.md)

 # 📦 SQL Challenges – Brazilian E-Commerce Dataset (Kaggle)

 This document presents 30 SQL challenges based on the Brazilian e-commerce dataset by Olist, structured across three difficulty levels (Mid to Senior), focused on analytical queries involving multiple tables, filters, metrics, and temporal logic.